jomo/tld_checker/README.md

 Check a domain for availability on every Top-Level-Domain.

 ![terminal-screenshot](http://i.imgur.com/L2G5POX.png)
+green = Domain available
+red   = Domain already in use

 This downloads a [list of TLDs](https://data.iana.org/TLD/tlds-alpha-by-domain.txt) from IANA, so it should always be up to date :+1:.